Can I remortgage with bad credit?

 In many cases, to get a remortgage deal you will have to go to a lender that specialises in mortgages for defaults.

-The terms you are able to get for a remortgage with defaults may be influenced by:
+The terms you can get for a remortgage with defaults may be influenced by:

-• and if there is any amount still outstanding.
+• if there is any amount still outstanding

-A County Court Judgement is one of the more severe adverse credit events that can be registered against your name.
+County Court Judgement is one of the more severe adverse credit events that can be registered against your name.
 You will find it more difficult to apply for a mortgage with one on your record.
-However, it is possible to get a remortgage, even if you have one or more CCJs on your credit file.
+However, it’s possible to get a remortgage, even if you have one or more CCJs on your credit file.

 Every lender will have their own criteria for assessing your case.
 They will take into consideration all these factors in combination to make a lending decision: